Scoring, Reasoning, and Selecting the Best! Ensembling Large Language Models via a Peer-Review Process: Assessment: Results and Analysis

-\textbf{Common scoring levels can generally be attempted.} In Figure~\ref{fig: different scoring levels}, we conduct a further analysis of how different scoring levels influence the performance of both our method and the four individual scoring models.\footnote{As indicated by the prompts in the Appendix, for the main experiment in Table~\hyperref[table: main results]{1}, the scoring levels applied across the four datasets were 5, 3, 3, and 10, respectively.} For each scoring level, we have carefully crafted meaningful descriptions and corresponding prompts.
-We use the basic variant LLM-PeerReview-Avarage for this analysis.
-Under these conditions, our method exhibits slightly varying performance, showing no consistent tendencies across the levels of 3, 5, 7, and 10.
+\textbf{Common scoring levels can generally be attempted.} In Figure~\ref{fig: different scoring levels}, we conduct a further analysis of how different scoring levels influence the performance of flipped-triple judges.
+For each scoring level, we have carefully crafted meaningful descriptions and corresponding prompts.
+Under these conditions, these judges exhibit varying performance, showing no consistent tendencies across the levels of 3, 5, 7, and 10.
+In addition, as indicated by the prompts in the Appendix, for the main experiment in Table~\hyperref[table: main results]{1}, the scoring levels for the four datasets were 5, 3, 3, and 10, respectively.